ecosystem-genomics/ecosystem-genomics.github.io/trainees.md

       - title: Kieryn Zizzo (she/her)
         bio: I was born in Tucson and have lived most of my life in Vail, Arizona.
 I have always loved plants, but my passion for fungal plant pathology began when working in a Plant Pathology lab.
 I am currently a MS student in the Plant Pathology department advised by Dr. Betsy Arnold.
 My research will focus on lettuce endophytes and Fusarium wilt of lettuce.
         image: assets/img/fellows/kieryn.jpeg
+      - title: Christine Beach (she/her)
+        bio: I am a doctoral candidate in the University of Arizona&#39;s Higher Education department.
+I hold a BA in Spanish from Loyola Medical Center and a MEd in Bilingual and Multicultural Education from Northern Arizona University.
+My current research explores how race, ethnicity, and country of origin impact graduate medical student experiences in the US academic medical center, specifically, how academics, health and well-being, and the learning environment itself are shaped through the prism of Western medicine.
+I will approach my BRIDGES fellowship research, led by Dr. Jennifer Croissant, through the lens of equity, inclusivity , and diversity as well as interrogate the learning environment from a critical perspective.
+        image: assets/img/fellows/christine.png

 ---